iifl-logo

 Your Company is mostly come out with the financial constraints.

-D. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY
+E. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

 Broadly, the areas of operation have been classified as Procurement, Manufacture, Marketing and Finance, in the functioning of which, various checks and control systems have been incorporated as Standard Operating Procedures.
-Even though they are considered adequate to reasonable safeguard its interests, a continuous review is undertaken for further improvement since the management gives lot of emphasis on continuous upgradation of business processes and adherence to the designed system and processes.
+Even though they are considered adequate to reasonable safeguard its interests, a continuous review is undertaken for further improvement since the management gives lot of emphasis on continuous up gradation of business processes and adherence to the designed system and processes.

-Moreover, there is an adequate and effective internal audit system is place in your Company that employees periodic checks on the various systems and on-going process.
+Moreover, there is an adequate and effective internal audit system in place in your Company that employs periodic checks on the various systems and on-going process.
 The Audit Committee of the Board of Directors of your Company comprising of reputed professionals, regularly reviews the effectiveness of internal control system and suggests changes wherever necessary, to ensure due and proper compliance with applicable laws, accounting standards and regulatory guidelines presently in vogue.

-E. DISCUSSION ON FINANCIAL PERFORMANCE WITH RESPECT TO OPERATIONAL PERFORMANCE (OPERATIONS)
+F. DISCUSSION ON FINANCIAL PERFORMANCE WITH RESPECT TO OPERATIONAL PERFORMANCE (OPERATIONS)

 The comparative operational figures of the Company are given below: